-Is your child a fan of the Divergent series?
-Check out the first book in Veronica Roth’s newest series, Carve the Mark.
+Is your child a fan of Veronica Roth?
+If they loved the Divergent series, they should check out Carve the Mark, or Chosen Ones released in 2020.
 Even better, read a free sample of this science-fiction fantasy here.

 If one book just isn’t enough, how about a summer reading challenge?
 Here’s a helpful list of challenges your children can enroll in — many with fun rewards or free books.